 Interviewer teams normally work in one cluster per day.
 They usually complete interviews for around 20 households per cluster.
 Team members will weigh and measure women and children and enter the data onto the tablet.
 The team leader will be responsible to ensure that data are entered, saved and sent to the coordination team on a daily basis.

-Survey coordinator
+Survey coordinator and Supervisors

 The survey coordinator and any supervisors are responsible to ensure data collection is completed and send on a timely basis and to provide feedback to teams on implementation issues.